- Table of Contents

 Why Is Setting HR Goals Important?

-Setting HR goals is not merely a routine task but a strategic imperative that profoundly impacts an organisation's success.
+Setting HR goals is a routine task and a strategic imperative that profoundly impacts an organisation's success.
 Let's break down the reasons why establishing clear and measurable HR goals is crucial:

 Clarity and Direction